ISB 6.7 Cummins engine

 For its duration, Cummins has used cast aluminum pistons inside the 6.7.
 From 2007–2018, the connecting rods were powdered metal, but for 2019+ are forged alloy steel.
 Compression sat at 17.3:1 from 2007–2018.
 It increased to 19.0:1 for the standard output versions in 2019, but decreased to 16.2:1 for the high-output version the same year.

-6.7 L Cummins Turbocharger and Fuel System
+Turbocharger and Fuel System

-The Cummins 6.7 ISB has always used the same blower, a Holset HE351VE Variable Geometry Turbocharger (VGT).
+The 6.7 Cummins has always used the same blower, a Holset HE351VE Variable Geometry Turbocharger (VGT).
 VGT turbochargers have been around since the late 1990s, and use a sliding nozzle ring that helps allow for a wide flow range.
 This allows for better fuel efficiency, reduced emissions, and increased performance

 According to Cummins, “The Holset VGT is unique because the vanes slide axially so it has fewer moving parts and less wear sites.
 This improves the durability and reliability.”
 For cooling, the turbo-system uses a large air-to-air intercooler.
 Generally, it runs about 20-25 PSI of boost under max load, but varies depending on fuel quality and atmospheric conditions.